 The British Social Attitudes Surveys show that religious affiliation has declined steeply in the UK, and continues to do so.
 Fifty percent of British people no longer identify with a religious faith, and many who do, are non-practising.
 The percentage of 18-24 year olds with no religious affiliation is significantly higher, at sixty-four percent.
 Furthermore, a proportion of those who still identify with a religion will be liberals and progressives.
 In Europe as a whole, we are certainly moving into a post-religious age, and many other nations are undergoing a similar transition, with the world’s nonreligious now the third largest group of humans, exceeded in numbers only by Christians and Muslims.
 (See reports by the National Centre for Social Research and the Pew Research Center, which are freely available online)

 While traditional religion is losing ground, other forms of dogma and superstition are on the rise.
-However, secular ethics and secular reflective practices, which are based on a rational approach to knowledge and which reject dogma and superstition, also have the potential to fill the void.
-In 2018, I launched the Secular Liturgies Network and Forum, to bring people together from many different secular, humanist and progressive backgrounds, to explore common ground when it comes to developing, and creatively expressing, a secular ethic.
+However, secular ethics and reflective practices, which are based on a rational approach to knowledge and which reject dogma and superstition, have the potential to fill the void left by the decline of organised religion.
+In 2018, I launched the Secular Liturgies Network and Forum, to bring people together from many different secular, humanist and progressive backgrounds, to explore common ground when it comes to developing, and creatively expressing, a non-dogmatic or secular spirituality.

 I am particularly keen to develop and experiment with reflective practices, which have the potential to enrich secular life and culture.
 My focus in this regard, is on secular liturgical creative writings, and carefully choreographed liturgical events.
 These events include readings of original work, rituals, cultural heritage (ideas, objects and exhibitions), a variety of art forms, and readings from existing literature, philosophy and so forth.
 They are organised around the following Nine Themes: